 The law gives the Council power to grant consents, licences and so on for such matters as planning and licensing.
 These powers cannot be decided by the Cabinet and are exercised instead by committees of the Council.
-What these committees are and what they do is set out in Part 2: Article 8 and Part 3: Responsibility for Functions.
+What these committees are and what they do is set out in [insert relevant part of Constitution].